josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/📋_exhibit_c_iphone_batteries.md

 **It is skills infrastructure.**

 And some of us have six planned tooklets requiring Sunday entertainment.

+(With six you can have all of the eeveelutions in one sitting.
+As if I am the first person to think this.)

 The workforce pipeline must be considered.

+The ancient intergenerational British risk assessment of, “You are six, but one day you will be 21, and you are going to watch me change a fuse because I will not have you embarrass me by accidentally blowing up the house and being in the papers.
+Come here and learn”, has nowhere to go, when anything beyond “marginally scratched” must be posted to California for some reason.

 ---